Not yet registered? Create a OverBlog!

 Finally, you can seal or tint the wood with a diversity of natural oils, such as walnut or linseed oil.
 This not only gives a smooth gloss to the sculpture but also serves to protect the wood from grime and damp.

-How to paint with oils?
+How to paint a rose?

-How to paint with oils?
+How to paint a rose?